Creative Office Space Design for Warehouses

 The offices of an architecture firm can be just as much of a sales pitch as their actual presentation.
 The Cuningham Group wanted its office to reflect its firm commitment to sustainability, creativity, and collaboration.

 In an effort to achieve a Gold LEED certification, the office space design kept natural light a high priority.
-The walls are lined with large, glass windows and the ceilings have four built in skylights to let in as much natural light as possible.
+The walls are lined with large, glass windows.
+The ceilings have four built in skylights to let in as much natural light as possible.

 GitHub is a software startup that offers tools to development teams.
 GitHub’s collaboration, code review, and code management tools are used by development teams across the globe.
 The company started out as a bootstrapped company, with employees coding in spots like bars, coffee shops, and home offices.
 It has since raised venture capital at a $2 billion valuation.